 AutoAssure is a third-party vehicle service contract provider based out of Plano, Texas.
 The company offers four main coverage levels, and its plans are administered by Endurance and United Car Care.

 As you’ll read in a moment, not everyone is happy with AutoAssure.
-In the past few years, there have been a number of complaints centered on a misleading sales letter that AutoAssure used.
-However, we’re going to go over the provider’s coverage options first.
+In the past few years, there have been several complaints centered on a misleading sales letter that AutoAssure used.

 What Kinds Of Plans Does AutoAssure Offer?

 AutoAssure offers four main levels of coverage, ranging from bumper-to-bumper to protection for your vehicle’s most essential systems:

 - Platinum Exclusionary: This service plan is similar to a car’s factory warranty encompassing both bumper-to-bumper and powertrain coverage.
 It is the highest level of coverage offered by AutoAssure and excludes normal wear and tear, batteries, bulbs, and similar items.

 - Gold Component: This plan doesn’t offer the same bumper-to-bumper coverage but does include coverage for numerous parts.
 It is best for cars with 100,000 miles or less.
 Included parts are the engine, steering, starter, brakes, and more.

 - Powertrain Plus: This plan covers what you’d think it would: the powertrain plus a few other things.
 The additional items include the water pump, air conditioning, power window motors, and more.

 - Powertrain Basic: This is your typical powertrain coverage that includes the engine, transmission, and drive axle.
 It’s best for higher mileage cars.